About Me

 Public Scholarship

-As co-founder and editor of the Journal of Amish and Plain Anabaptist Studies, I oversee an inclusive publication advancing theoretical and applied research, facilitating debate, and providing opportunities for marginalized voices.
-A large diverse team reviews submissions based on scholarly rigor while also providing extended support for less experienced researchers and plain people submitting high-potential work.
+As co-founder and editor of the Journal of Amish and Plain Anabaptist Studies, I oversee an interdisciplinary publication advancing theoretical and applied research, facilitating debate, and providing opportunities for new voices.
+The editorial board provides rigorous reviews while providing support for plain Anabaptist lay researchers unaccustomed to academic formats.

 Community Education